Skip to content

 Hermann Steindl

 The gradual privatization of Austria Tabak began in the mid-1990s.
 This meant that the high level of job security for employees was lost.
 In 2001, the company was finally sold in its entirety to the British Gallaher Group.
 Six years later, Japan Tobacco International (JTI) took over the Group.
 The focus shifted to foreign locations and the Linz factory became less important.
-In September 2009, JTI closed Tabakfabrik Linz for good.
+In September 2009, JTI closed Tabakfabrik Linz down.
 This marked the end of the 159-year era of tobacco production at the site.

 1950 to 1990

 As a state-owned company, the Tabakfabrik set social standards early on.
-Factory doctors looked after the health of the workforce.
+Factory doctors cared for the health of the workforce.
 There was a factory kitchen, washrooms and even a nursery.
 Women benefited from extended maternity protection.
-The company health insurance fund
+The company health insurance fund and the convalescent homes also bore witness to the welfare of the Austrian tobacco company.

 In the 1950s, the factory responded to the housing shortage in Linz by building more than 100 apartments.
 The new company kindergarten became a model facility.